tginsberg/gatherers4j/docs/gatherers4j/content/gatherers/sequence-operations/repeat.md

 **Signature**

 `repeat(count)`
-* `count` - A positive number of times the input stream is emitted to the output stream
+* `count` - The number of times the input stream is emitted to the output stream

 ### Examples